-There are many solutions available out there and you can find anything you want, depending on your budget.
+There are many solutions available out there.
+You can find anything you want, depending on your budget.
 I won’t go into details about what type of generators should you buy or what lamp is best for you.
-Just remember that any portable device that can save your life should be protected and you should consider getting a couple of EMP bags for your devices.
+Just remember that any portable device that can save your life should be protected.
+You should consider getting a couple of EMP bags for your devices.
 They are not expensive and they will keep your gadgets safe.

-Other things you should consider for when the grid is down.
+Other things to consider when the power grid is down

 Skills used in protecting your perimeter will be helpful here.
 If your house or apartment looks like just another victim of the blackout, thieves bent on taking advantage of your stash might just overlook it.
 Home defense should be a major concern for you, especially if you live in the city.